 If you’re not sure who is at fault, then you can file your claim against all the insurance companies of the other drivers.
 This may help to procure a better understanding of who is at fault, as the insurance companies will attempt to protect themselves.

 The reality is that these multi-vehicle wrecks tend to end up in litigation, as there are multiple claims for compensation being made without a clear understanding of who is fault.
 Because of this most insurance companies will refuse to settle.

 As litigation in multi-vehicle wrecks can be complex and truly a dog-eat-dog situation, you’ll want an attorney who knows how to get tough with these insurance companies.

 When this happens, you need a law firm that will fight for the truth; a law firm that will fight for you.
-J. Gonzalez Law Firm understands the legal ring and can help you get the justice, and compensation, you or your loved one deserves.
+J. Gonzalez Injury Attorneys understands the legal ring and can help you get the justice, and compensation, you or your loved one deserves.

 Contact us today at 1-800-CAR-CRASH to get the right team on your side.